valkyriaivan/valkyriafrozen.github.io/FrozenCookies/README.md

 - Code14715, for excessively helpful amounts of testing
 - Eearslya, for constantly nagging me to add more non-cheat-y features
 - Saeldur, for helping make the timers suck less
-- Icehawk78, for writing this section and being a conceited ass
+- valkyriaivan, for writing this section and being a conceited ass
 - Other people who I've temporarily forgotten and will add later